matt-cart/website/website/content/how-i-built-this-website-(part-3).md

 ## Markdown blogging

 In designing this website, I wanted the blogging component to be as lightweight as possible.
 I want to be able to write a post in a text editor like [Sublime Text](https://www.sublimetext.com/) and then publish it in a limited number of keystrokes.
-This means sacrificing fancy GUIs for writing and editing posts within the website itself.
+This means sacrificing fancy GUIs for writing and editing posts in some admin panel of the website.
 I also want my website to be "static".
-This means not having to rely on a database for persistence of content -- all content is derived from flat files.
+This means not having to rely on a database for persistence of content -- all content is derived directly from the file system.
 Static blogs are more secure (there are no concerns about database vulnerabilities) and more simple to configure.

 The downside is that I am sacrificing add-ons like commenting systems, user accounts, etc. but I can live with that[^1].
 The only add-on I'm indulging in this blog is a system for "tagging" entries with various keywords that can serve as links for returning all posts with the same tag.

 ### Structure of Markdown blog posts

-Here's an example of what the raw Markdown of a blog post will look like
+Here's an example of what the raw Markdown of a blog post will look like:

 	title: An example post
 	date: 7/11/18